martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ### Structures

-Structs are equivalent to classes, except that they are copied rather than passed by reference.
+Structs are similar to classes

 ```swift
 struct Instructor {